 - Money or property related to a money laundering case

-In these situations, a skilled defense attorney can work towards having your property returned due to law enforcement’s possibly ineffective reasoning for seizure.
+In these situations, a skilled defense attorney can work toward having your property returned due to law enforcement’s possibly ineffective reasoning for seizure.

-- The actual owner of the property is an innocent owner who was not knowledgeable of any criminal activity;
+- The actual owner of the property is an innocent owner who was not knowledgeable of any criminal activity

-- The seizing officer acted without probable cause.
+- The seizing officer acted without probable cause